imagej/imagej-launcher/README.md

 The launcher provides a platform-specific entry point into the ImageJ Java application.
-Its most major function is to facilitate the ImageJ Updater feature by taking care of pending updates when ImageJ is first launched.
+Its most major function is to facilitate the ImageJ Updater feature of ImageJ2, by taking care of pending updates when ImageJ2 is first launched.

 ## Usage